This is the web site of: www.WatchCount.com

 for a few hours (or days) and discarded on a rolling basis; 2) information about searches performed on this site (without complete IP addresses) may be shared with 3rd parties; 3) in the rare circumstance that eBay should ask us for it; 4) should you have arrived here by way of a WatchCount.com Affiliate/Partner, said information may be provided to that Affiliate/Partner as part of site usage and traffic reports; 5) a formal request by law enforcement personnel or court order.

-– that we allow to place ads on our web pages.
+, and a few others – that we allow to place ads on our web pages.
 As a result of your visit to our site, said ad server companies may (or may not at all, or just partially) collect general, non-personally-identifiable information

 such as your domain type, your IP address and clickstream information.
 For further information regarding Google's policies, please consult Google's Privacy Center

 .
 You can see Google's list of approved third-party advertising companies

 (and links to their sites and policies).

 if visitors make purchases on eBay after clicking through to eBay while using our site (such cookies are issued by eBay.com

 itself).
 We may also receive payments/commissions from advertisers (or their agents) and promotions you see on our site; as is standard practice to enable commerce on the web, cookies may be issued in connection with such ads.
 Moreover, we use some non-session cookies to track repeated hits to our site and to enhance our services (for example: to remember minor preferences from your last visit, such as which eBay country-site you prefer searching).
 These cookies are issued by StatCounter.com